damiancxliew/restful-api-mongodb/README.md

 python app.py
 ```

-Once the application is started, go to [localhost](http://localhost:5000/)
+Once the application has been started, go to [localhost](http://localhost:5000/)
 on Postman and explore the APIs using the testcases shown in "APIDocumentation.md".